This post was originally published on the USAGov blog.

 This metric is a key performance indicator (KPI) that we’re hoping can help guide our content decisions.
 Content is our most “expensive” product to produce and maintain.
 It feeds our websites and our contact center’s knowledge base, and we want to make sure we’re being as efficient as possible in how we manage it.

-The metric takes into account the outcomes of our work in terms of (1) unique pageviews on USA.gov and GobiernoUSA.gov and (2) how many times a piece of content was used to help answer a contact center query.
+The metric takes into account the outcomes of our work in terms of (1) unique pageviews on USAGov and USAGov en Español (formerly known as GobiernoUSA.gov), and (2) how many times a piece of content was used to help answer a contact center query.

 It also takes into account the amount of work done to get those outcomes by dividing the amount of use our content got by the amount of content we were maintaining at that time.
 That’s why it’s called an “efficiency metric.”
 It’s the ratio of the outcome of our work on our original content versus the amount of work it took to make the content.